AgoraIO/agora_doc_source/en-US/markdown/Agora Analytics/aa_api.md

 #### Response example

-The response for the previous HTTP request example should look like:
+The response for the previous HTTP request example is as follows:

 ```json
 {